turingschool/backend-curriculum-site/module2/lessons/big-o.md

 # Big-O Analysis

+## Revisions & To-Dos

+[] Set up explicit roles for co-teaching
+[] Find/link the number cards
+[] Redo the pseudo-code algorithms for merge and binary sorts [] Find/review the written changes from last execution of the class [] Recap/review the plan with co-teacher
+[] Come up with an intentional strategy for pairing and sitting

 ## Learning Goals

 * Be able to explain why we care about the algorithmic complexity of our programs on a practical level